Ritten11/drylab_iGEM2021_ART/README.md

 ## Step 2
 Step 2 is covered in `Preprocessing_v2.ipynb`.
 This file uses `sample_list.csv` and raw absorbance measurements from the Alpha-Amylase Assay to connect the samples with their activity measurement.
-The raw data used for this is located in the `/data` folder.
+The raw data used for this is located in the `/training_data` folder.
 Each 96 well plate is given its own sub-folder where the name of the folder indicates the day at which the measurements were taken.
-On the 5th of October, two measurements were taken and hence there are two folders starting with `5-10`.
+On the 5th of October, experiments were conducted on 2 96-well plates and hence there are two folders starting with `5-10`.
 More information about the raw measurements can be found in the `README.txt` located in each folder.
 Note that the notebook needs to be executed once for each 96 well-plate.